Defiance College names inaugural Krieger Visiting Scholar

 Endowed by the Charles K. and Esther C. Krieger Foundation, the Visiting Scholar Program will bring religious specialists to the DC campus each year in the fields of Judaism, Christianity or Islam.

-Dr. Soltz began her Visiting Scholar position with the spring semester and will continue through the 2018-2019 academic year.
+Dr. Soltz began her Visiting Scholar position with the spring semester.
 She will teach courses in her area of interest as well as the first-year seminar Global Issues.
 She will also coordinate a series on interfaith dialogue and understanding as well as engage in research benefiting students and society.
-She may also supervise a trip to Israel through Defiance College’s McMaster School for Advancing Humanity.

 “We should all congratulate the DC community on being awarded the Krieger Foundation gift,” said Dr. Soltz.
 “It is truly a distinction to have such an opportunity here in Northwest Ohio and a reflection of the hard work and creative ideas of the administration, board and faculty.